VernissageApp/Home/README.md

-# Home
+# Vernissage

-Main repository for Vernissage
+This project is created mainly for tracking bugs/features in Vernissage app.